 The AUDIO menus are used to configure the audio reference, and SoftSwitchTM settings for each of the audio channel pairs.
 The chart below shows the items available in the AUDIO menu.
-Sections 0 to 3.11.2 give detailed information about each of the sub menus.
+Sections 3.11.1 to 3.11.2 provide detailed information about each of the sub-menus.

-AES 1 SS

-AES 2 SS

-AES 3 SS

-AES 4 SS

-Embed Audio SS

-Selects whether SoftSwitchTM is enabled for the embedder group 1-4 audio
+AES 1 SS Selects whether SoftSwitch TM is enabled for the AES A 1 pair AES 2 SS Selects whether SoftSwitch TM is enabled for the AES A 2 pair AES 3 SS Selects whether SoftSwitch TM is enabled for the AES A 3 pair AES 4 SS Selects whether SoftSwitch TM is enabled for the AES A 4 pair Embed Audio SS Selects whether SoftSwitchTM is enabled for the embedder group 1-4 audio

 3.11.1.
-Enabling The AES Audio SoftSwitchTM For Clean Audio Switches
+Enabling the AES Audio SoftSwitchTM for Clean Audio Switches

-There are four identical menu items that allows the user to enable the Audio SoftSwitchTM on each of the AES A outputs.
+There are four identical menu items that allow the user to enable the Audio SoftSwitch[TM] on each of the AES A outputs.
 When SoftSwitch is On, the unit will provide a clean AES switch on the respective AES audio buss.
-For the sake of simplicity only the menu item for the AES 1 output will be shown in the manual.
+For the sake of simplicity, only the menu item for the AES 1 output will be shown in the manual.